How To Choose The Correct Pillow

 The main difference between the two Royal rest pillows we stock is that the foam pillow doesn’t have as long a life as the memory foam pillow.
 So as an example, when these pillows first came out I (Rachael) had the foam pillow.
 This started to show signs of wear after about 2 1/2 years.
 The memory foam pillow I’ve had for about 3 1/2 – 4 years now and it’s still going strong.
 So although it is a bigger investment you pay for the longevity ultimately saving money in the long term.

 If you have never slept on a pillow like this before, then with the foam pillow being a lower cost then it can just be a better starting point.
 But just bear in mind that in the long run, it won’t last as long.

 Our last example is the Putnam’s Memory Foam pillow.
-It has the same shape all the way through and has a nice cutaway for the shoulders, there is also a slight hollow for your head to fit into.
+It has a nice cutaway for the shoulders, there is also a slight hollow for your head to fit into.
 The main difference with the Putnam’s pillow is the memory foam is slightly firmer.
 So if you prefer that type of feeling then this could be the pillow for you.